mpierini/PRETEENIFY/README.md

 PRETEENIFY
 ==========
-Partially done project to translate your text into a format that pre-teens will understand better.
+Translate your text into a format that pre-teens will understand better. @PRETEENIFY tweets the translations into the twittersphere.